sr99622/libonvif/README.md

 SEE ALSO

   There is a GUI version of this program included with the libonvif package which will implement most of the same commands.
-It may be invoke using the 'onvif-gui' command.
+It may be invoke using the 'onvif_gui' command.

 License